 - What should citizenship policy aim to achieve in the UK?

-To support the inquiry we are issuing an open call for evidence asking legal experts and academics, migrants’ organisations and other interested parties to provide supporting evidence.
-Submissions should ideally be less than 1,000 words, although additional documents and appendixes can be included if relevant.
-The deadline for receiving submissions is 5pm on Friday 18th October 2019.
+To support the inquiry we issued an open call for evidence asking legal experts and academics, migrants’ organisations and other interested parties to provide supporting evidence.

 One of the first inputs into to the inquiry is from a British Future deliberative event recently held in Southampton, which brought together ‘New Britons’ who recently attained citizenship with British-born citizens, to discuss and debate the criteria and costs of citizenship and the content of the Life in the UK test.
 A second deliberative event was held in Edinburgh later in 2019.
 Here’s what the Southampton group had to say: